ibm-cloud-docs/solution-tutorials/cloud-e2e-security-inprogress.md

 To remove the resource, delete the deployed container and then the provisioned services.

+If you share an account with other users, always make sure to delete only your own resources.
+{: tip}

 1. Delete the deployed container:
    ```sh
    kubectl delete -f secure-file-storage.yaml